 DISC Advanced Training Sessions

-On Wednesday nights CCCC offers prospective junior cyclists the opportunity to participate in an advanced track program at the Darebin Indoor Sports Centre.
+On Wednesday nights CCCC offers all experienced cyclists from J17 through to and including Masters the opportunity to participate in an advanced training program at the Darebin Indoor Sports Centree.

 The session is run on the track with track bikes but provides fundamental learnings for road cyclists as well as track endurance riders and sprinters.